mate-academy/jv-dao-service/README.md

 # HW 02

-- Create your own repository - [video](https://youtu.be/0hN-VJ9RNHQ).
-Make sure you are creating a new branch before start working.
 - Create models: `Car`, `Driver` and `Manufacturer`.
 Use UML diagram (models) for this, see below.
 - Create DAO and service layer for `Manufacturer` model.
 Below you can see the list of required methods.
 - Add CRUD operations into `ManufacturerDao`.